Climbing Pea Seeds (Pisum sativum)

-Popular heirloom.
+This popular heirloom is juicy, crisp and sweet.
 6-8 ft.
-Perennial favourite of Salt Spring Seeds.
+A favourite of Salt Spring Seeds.
 60-70 days.
 Originally from Lancaster County, PA.
 Great both raw and steamed.

 French heirloom with beautiful two-tone edible flowers.
 5-8 foot vines produce early, high yields of 4" flat, tender, deliciously sweet edible-pods, Excellent for stir-frying, steaming, freezing or eating fresh.
 Creamy white seeds make for a good soup pea.

 Delicious, climbing, medium-sized edible-pod variety.
 Very hardy and sometimes survives a west coast winter.
 Also makes a fine soup pea.

 From Salt Spring's own Captain Apple!
 One of our most productive peas.
 Delicious shelling pea climbing to over 8 feet.

 One of the best medium sized edible pod peas.
 Japanese heirloom climbs 6-7 feet.

 Highest yielding pea, climbing to 6 feet and over.
 Smooth round creamy white pea with a rich, delicious flavour.